dojobo/PGH-Love-Data-Week/index.md

 More info and RSVP (registration limited to the Pitt community only): [https://www.hsls.pitt.edu/instruction/data-management-r/5515](https://www.hsls.pitt.edu/instruction/data-management-r/5515)

-### <a name="tues-cmu-1"></a>Cleaning Untidy Data with OpenRefine
-**12-1pm** // hosted by the Carnegie Mellon University Libraries
->Tired of spending hours and hours cleaning messy data in Excel spreadsheets?
-Come learn OpenRefine, an easy-to-use, open source tool for data cleaning.
-OpenRefine (formerly Google Refine) helps you prepare your data for analysis.
-Quickly and easily transform data, split and merge columns, remove whitespace, and perform many more common data cleaning tasks.
-With OpenRefine, you can also easily create JSON scripts for repeating series of tasks across multiple datasets.
-No previous experience required.

-More info and RSVP: [https://cmu.libcal.com/event/7336588](https://cmu.libcal.com/event/7336588)

 ### <a name="tues-uls-1"></a>Data Love Letters: How to Write a Data Management Plan for your Grant Proposal
 **1-2 PM** // hosted by the University Library System @ The University of Pittsburgh
 >A data management plan is like a love letter to your data.
 Data management planning is important for funding, but it also sets you up for success with best practices—this Valentine’s Day, show future-you how much you care.
 In this online presentation, we’ll discuss the salient features of a data management plan, and what funders look for.